 The good category offers customers a viable and working product that will get their job done at a low price point.
 The better category is, you guessed it, the next step up.
 With better the customer gets a little more quality but also ends up paying a bit more.
 Lastly, the best category is reserved for the best product on the market.
 That means top quality and top price.
 Now, depending on who you are and what your mindset is it is up to you what you decide to purchase.
 Are you a Good, Better, or Best guy?
 I hate to say it but I’m a Good guy… I’m trying to break that habit and move up to Better!

-Coming in at the Good category is Interdynamics MAC-134 EZ Chill recharge kit.
-This product comes with eighteen ounces of refrigerant, a built in gauge, a hose, and a coupler to fit your low side port.
+This recharge kit ranks in our ‘good’ category.
+It provides you with nearly everything you need to recharge your system.
 It is definitely on the cheaper side of recharge kits but it will still get the job done.
 This is the product I like to recommend as a ‘trial’ recharge.
 If you are unsure if you need to take your car to the shop or not then give this product a try and see if you can solve the problem yourself, or at least put it off until next season.
+The only thing you’ll need to purchase along with this unit is a can or two of R-134a refrigerant.
+These can be found online or at any local automotive store like O’Reilly’s or Autozone.

 Regardless of what kind of consumer you are any of the above three products will aid you in getting your car blowing cold air again.
 While some are better than others it is important to note that even the product in the ‘Good’ category is still perfectly viable solution to fixing your air-conditioning system.
 Also, I’ll say it one more time.
 These charge kits are not a cure all and most of the time they do not fix your problem.
 Instead, they delay your problem by adding more refrigerant to your system.
 So, while this may work for you today you man end up feeling warm air blowing in your face a few weeks later.
 It is impossible for me to tell if you have a minor leak, a large one, or a failed compressor.